In 2009 a group of committed local transportation advocates participated in

 CrossTown Connect is indebted to the Patrick Administration for developing the Community Innovation Challenge (CIC) grant program in 2012.
 The program encouraged and incentivized regionalization based upon the belief that the most crucial and visible interactions between government and citizens occur locally.
 In three years, the program invested $10.25 million in 74 unique projects that involve 242 municipalities across the Commonwealth.

 In 2012 we were awarded $184,575 for the project “Shared Transportation Resources Among Five Municipalities and One Business in the Acton Region”.
 This first grant established the partnership between Towns of Acton, Boxborough, Littleton, Maynard, and and the business Clock Tower Place in Maynard.
 With limited transportation each of these five communities had few options.
 This grant allowed the partners to develop a regional transportation system by sharing their transportation resources, such as Council on Aging vans.
 We had success with the development of a plan to sustain and continue the program.
-The project resulted in outreach to other communities in the region to ascertain their interest in joining the program, which resulted in the addition of the community of Westford and most recently Concord.
+The project resulted in outreach to other communities in the region to ascertain their interest in joining the program, which resulted in the addition of the community of Westford and most recently Concord and Sudbury.

 In 2013 the group received $60,000 to form a Regional Transportation Management Association.
 The partners wanted to provide better coordinated transportation services to help commuters going into Boston and Cambridge, reverse commuters coming from the city into the area, suburb to suburb commuters, and local people with daily need trips in the area.